AirAsia close to major new Airbus deal -sources

+* Airshow - Boeing exec says widebody market is soft, there is not much demand for it Further company coverage:

-NEW YORK Malaysia's AirAsia (AIRA.KL) is putting the finishing touches to a deal to buy up to 100 Airbus EAD.PA passenger jets as it expands internationally, sources familiar with the matter said on Friday.
+NEW YORK, Sept 7 Malaysia's AirAsia is putting the finishing touches to a deal to buy up to 100 Airbus passenger jets as it expands internationally, sources familiar with the matter said on Friday.

 The deal, potentially worth around $9 billion, is designed to fuel the growth of what is fast becoming a cluster of related airlines under AirAsia's founder Tony Fernandes, who placed a record order for Airbus jets last year.